 The following recommendations for host and networking configuration can help improve the stability and performance of your cluster.

 Hosts running the Primary and Secondary VMs should operate at approximately the same processor frequencies, otherwise the Secondary VM might be restarted more frequently.
 Platform power management features that do not adjust based on workload (for example, power capping and enforced low frequency modes to save power) can cause processor frequencies to vary greatly.
-If Secondary VMs are being restarted on a regular basis, disable all power management modes on the hosts running fault tolerant virtual machines or ensure that all hosts are running in the same power management modes.
+If Secondary VMs are being restarted on a regular basis, deactivate all power management modes on the hosts running fault tolerant virtual machines or ensure that all hosts are running in the same power management modes.

 Host Networking Configuration

 The following guidelines allow you to configure your host's networking to support Fault Tolerance with different combinations of traffic types (for example, NFS) and numbers of physical NICs.